proggarapsody/docx-to-html/README.md

 4. In the bottom input box select unicode.
 Check mark - always use default encoding should turn off.
 5. Exit menu.
 6. Exit word document and `approve saving`.

+### NodeJS installation

+I choose `NodeJS` because i 💚 it.
+NO MORE REASON...

+1. If you not have installed `NODE` on your PC go on [official site](https://nodejs.org/en/)
+2. If you install Node - all ready!

+# Usage

 ## 🔥 Add files